ruixuantan/fourpartsweb/README.md

 and original midi filename.
 This will then be used as the new filename of both midi and csv files.

 ## Extension ##
-Build a background job that checks the database every now and then.
+1. Build a background job that checks the database every now and then.
 It checks if the files in the database exists.
 If the files do not exist (or 1 is missing), the job deletes the entry in the database, both csv and midi files.

+2. Build a CLI package that abstracts away the need of manually setting up the database.